-(a) By posting at the county courthouse of the county in which the proceedings are pending, for at least 10 days before:

-(1) In the case of a private sale, the day specified in the notice of sale as the day on or after which the sale is to be made.

-(b) By publication pursuant to Section 6063a of the Government Code in a newspaper in the county in which the proceedings are pending, such publication to be completed before:

-(1) In the case of a private sale, the day specified in the notice of sale as the day on or after which the sale is to be made.
+- (a) By posting at the county courthouse of the county in which the proceedings are pending, for at least 10 days before: - (1) In the case of a private sale, the day specified in the notice of sale as the day on or after which the sale is to be made. - (2) In the case of a public auction sale, the day of the auction. - (b) By publication pursuant to Section 6063a of the Government Code in a newspaper in the county in which the proceedings are pending, such publication to be completed before: - (1) In the case of a private sale, the day specified in the notice of sale as the day on or after which the sale is to be made. - (2) In the case of a public auction sale, the day of the auction.